 When looking at the solutions that make up hair dyes, we find many potentially toxic ingredients.
-The National Cancer Institute states that more than 5,000 different chemicals are used in hair dye products, some of which are reported to be carcinogenic in animal studies.
 That doesn’t mean they will cause cancer in humans, but scientists are looking into a potential connection in an attempt to protect public safety.

 We do know that early dye formulations were more dangerous than the ones we have today.
 In the 1970s, manufacturers changed their products to eliminate some of the carcinogenic ingredients.
-Today’s products are improved, but still, contain ingredients that may pose some health risks.
+Despite improvements in today’s products, they still contain ingredients that may pose some health risks.
 These include the following:

 - Formaldehyde: This chemical is a known carcinogen and can be released by the ingredients in hair dyes.
 It’s hidden away in “DMDM Hydantoin,” a common preservative, which can slowly release formaldehyde over time, particularly the longer the color is stored.